aaronbloomfield/pdr/labs/lab11/index.md

 Post-lab
 --------

-The post-lab is cancelled for the spring 2021 semester.

-~~Consider the [Sliding 8-Puzzle](https://en.wikipedia.org/wiki/15_puzzle) game, depicted in the image below.
-If you'd like, you can play the puzzle [HERE](http://www.artbylogic.com/puzzles/numSlider/numberShuffle.htm?rows=3&cols=3&sqr=1) to get a better sense for how the game works.~~
+Consider the [Sliding 8-Puzzle](https://en.wikipedia.org/wiki/15_puzzle) game, depicted in the image below.
+If you'd like, you can play the puzzle [HERE](http://www.artbylogic.com/puzzles/numSlider/numberShuffle.htm?rows=3&cols=3&sqr=1) to get a better sense for how the game works.

 ![8-puzzle](8Puzzle.png)

-~~In this 3x3 grid of numbers, the goal is to slide numbers into the empty square until the end game state is reached.
+In this 3x3 grid of numbers, the goal is to slide numbers into the empty square until the end game state is reached.
 As can be seen above, our end game state is a sorted board.
-The hole in the board can move in any direction, but cannot "wrap around" from one side to the other (or from top to bottom, etc.).~~
+The hole in the board can move in any direction, but cannot "wrap around" from one side to the other (or from top to bottom, etc.).

-~~Your task for this lab is to implement a solution to the 8 puzzle problem described above: given an input board, find the minimum number of moves required to reach the end state, or if it is impossible to reach it.~~
+Your task for this lab is to implement a solution to the 8 puzzle problem described above: given an input board, find the minimum number of moves required to reach the end state, or if it is impossible to reach it.

-### ~~Storing the Puzzle~~ ###
+### Storing the Puzzle ###

-~~The simplest way to store the puzzle would be with either a 1D or 2D array, where the hole is represented by a 0 (zero).
+The simplest way to store the puzzle would be with either a 1D or 2D array, where the hole is represented by a 0 (zero).
 Then, if you wanted to move the hole around the "board", you would simply swap its position in the array with an adjacent tile.
-Consider making an object (or struct) that stores a single configuration of the board.~~
+Consider making an object (or struct) that stores a single configuration of the board.

-### ~~Solving the Puzzle~~ ###
+### Solving the Puzzle ###

-~~Once you have an object for storing a single configuration of the puzzle, you can start thinking about this as a graph problem.
+Once you have an object for storing a single configuration of the puzzle, you can start thinking about this as a graph problem.
 Consider each unique configuration (one instance of your object) to be a node in the graph.
-There exists an edge between two configurations in the graph if you can reach configuration *B* from configuration *A* by only sliding one tile.~~
+There exists an edge between two configurations in the graph if you can reach configuration *B* from configuration *A* by only sliding one tile.

-~~Once you have represented this problem as a start state (input that is given to you) and goal state (the final solved puzzle) with edges (moves) in between, you can solve this problem by finding the **shortest path** between the start state and the solved state.
+Once you have represented this problem as a start state (input that is given to you) and goal state (the final solved puzzle) with edges (moves) in between, you can solve this problem by finding the **shortest path** between the start state and the solved state.
 Use one of the algorithms from class to find the shortest path.
-You should probably choose **breadth-first search**...you can use *Dijkstra's Algorithm*, but because edge weights are all *1* here, it is pointless to add the extra complexity.~~
+You should probably choose **breadth-first search**...you can use *Dijkstra's Algorithm*, but because edge weights are all *1* here, it is pointless to add the extra complexity.

-### ~~Testing for Solvability~~ ###
+### Testing for Solvability ###

-~~If your search algorithm goes through all configurations of the possible without ever reaching the goal state, than that starting configuration is impossible to solve.~~
+If your search algorithm goes through all configurations of the possible without ever reaching the goal state, than that starting configuration is impossible to solve.

-~~There is an easy way to check if an 8-puzzle is solvable or not by using inversions.
+There is an easy way to check if an 8-puzzle is solvable or not by using inversions.
 An inversion is a pair of tiles that are in reverse order to their appearance in the goal state.
 If an 8-puzzle has an **even** number of inversions, then the puzzle is **solvable**.
 If an 8-puzzle has an **odd** number of inversions, then the puzzle is **unsolvable**.
 For example, the following 8-puzzle has 3 inversions, and is thus impossible to solve.
-You can watch [this video](https://www.youtube.com/watch?v=YI1WqYKHi78) for a slightly more detailed description if you are interested.~~
+You can watch [this video](https://www.youtube.com/watch?v=YI1WqYKHi78) for a slightly more detailed description if you are interested.

-~~Another, but less elegant, way of testing for impossibility~~
+Another, but less elegant, way of testing for impossibility

 ```
 2 1 3